lagrady/MS-263-Final-Project/README.txt

 This is Logan Grady's final project for MS 263, spring 2021

+Repository Layout:
+- Code contains the main project notebook 'final_project.ipynb', as well as all .py files with all custom functions used in the project
+- Figures contains .PNG files of all figures produced in the project

 Data information:

 All data is from the PISCO SWC001 mooring placed in Stillwater Cove.
 This data and all metadata is publicy accessable on https://search.dataone.org/data.
 To find the specific